Petra Štefanková

-Petra Štefanková FRSA is a Slovak illustrator, digital artist, designer, painter, art director and author.
+Petra Štefanková FRSA (born 1978) is a Slovak illustrator, digital artist, designer, painter, art director and author.
 She has worked in the animation, advertising and publishing industries with an emphasis on an interdisciplinary approach.
 Her work represents the fusion of contemporary art and design.

 Background

-She studied graphic design at Jozef Vydra's School of Applied Art in Bratislava in 1993–1997, visual communication at the Academy of Fine Arts and Design in Bratislava in 1997-2003 a film and TV graphics at the Academy of Arts, Architecture and Design in Prague in 2002.
-Additionally, she took a short course at Central Saint Martin's, University of the Arts London in 2016.
+Štefanková studied graphic design at School of Applied Arts Josefa Vydru in Bratislava in 1993–1997, visual communication at the Academy of Fine Arts and Design in Bratislava in 1997-2003 a film and TV graphics at the Academy of Arts, Architecture and Design in Prague in 2002.
+Additionally, she took a short course at Central Saint Martins, University of the Arts London in 2016.

-Between the years 2004 and 2011, Petra Štefanková was a member of the Digital Illustrator Discovery Organisation founded by the Japanese illustrator, visual artist and lecturer Marty M. Ito alias Paintmonster, and the association held group exhibitions at commercial premises across Sapporo, Hokkaido in Japan.
+Between the years 2004 and 2011, Štefanková was a member of the Digital Illustrator Discovery Organisation founded by the Japanese illustrator, visual artist and lecturer Marty M. Ito alias Paintmonster, and the association held group exhibitions at commercial premises across Sapporo, Hokkaido in Japan.